HL7/davinci-deqm/source/pages/datax.md

 {% include examplebutton.html example="data-requirements-example" b_title = "Click Here To See Example Data Requirements operation" %}

+For another example see the [COL Data Requirements Operation] example.

 #### Submit Data Operation
 {:.no_toc}